 INTJs are complicated people who have many layers, and we can be full of contradictions.
-How do you know if you’re truly an INTJ personality type?
+Are you an INTJ?

 What I do understand, however, is that despite some similarities in our approach to life, you see the world in a unique way.